A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 There remain contaminants in the data.
 In order to limit the number of TOAs and focus on phase connection, much of the radio frequency information available in the original data has been discarded.
 For an example and analysis of how DM can vary over the course of a single Ter5A observation, see Figure 10 of \cite{Bilous2019BSPs}.
 This figure is an analysis of the first observation in the GUPPI panel in Figure~\ref{fig:zoom}, and shows a DM change of $\sim$0.6\,pc\,cm$^{-3}$ in a systematic manner over the course of the observation.
 This is an example of a day in which DM variations -- which we do not account for in our study -- prohibit precise measurement of T0.
 Similar DM-related effects are likely present during most observations, but with smaller amplitudes.

-Of the nine redback pulsars with long-term timing solutions published or in preparation (\cite{Thongmeearkom2024}, Corcoran et al, in prep), Ter5A has by far the most timing noise.
-Six redbacks show effectively flat timing residuals when fit out to the second frequency derivative, and two show flat residuals when fit to the fourth frequency derivative (\cite{Thongmeearkom2024}, Corcoran et al, in prep), while Ter5A shows systematics at the $\sim$1\,ms level even when fit to the fifth frequency derivative.
+Of the nine redback pulsars with published long-term timing solutions \citep{Thongmeearkom2024,Corcoran2024}, Ter5A has by far the most timing noise.
+Six redbacks show effectively flat timing residuals when fit out to the second frequency derivative, and two show flat residuals when fit to the fourth frequency derivative \citep{Thongmeearkom2024,Corcoran2024}, while Ter5A shows systematics at the $\sim$1\,ms level even when fit to the fifth frequency derivative.

+Unmodeled DM variations, either short- or long-term, cannot account for even a small percentage of the remaining timing noise.
+If we assume most of our data has a central frequency of 1800\,MHz, a DM variation of 12\,pc\,cm$^{-3}$ would be required to create the $\pm$15\,ms of timing variation seen in Figure~\ref{fig:FreqDerivPlots}.
+Inspection of the radio frequency dependence of each observation ensured that the DM was stable to within $\sim$0.2\,pc\,cm$^{-3}$ on all but a couple of days.
+We can rule out DM as a significant contaminant in the remaining timing noise.

+This timing noise could be caused by torques on the pulsar due to infalling matter, or by other dynamical effects due to the dense cluster environment.
+While it is surprising that the cluster could play such a role given that Ter5A is located far from the cluster core, the pulsar's observed negative spin period derivative indicates that it has to.
+Since cluster effects dominate the first period derivative measurement, they must contribute to higher order derivative measurements as well.
+We do not see these effects reflected in the orbit because the pulsar's spin is much more sensitive than the orbit (see Section~\ref{sfd} for discussion).